NHACP-IF/NHACP-specification/nhacp-specification.md

 The network adapter will attempt to use the file descriptor specified by the caller unless the caller specifies 0xff, in which case the network adapter will attempt to allocate a file descriptor.
-If the requested file descriptor is already in-use by another storage object, the STORAGE-OPEN request MUST fail.
+If the requested file descriptor is already in-use by another file object, the STORAGE-OPEN request MUST fail.

 | Name       | Type  | Notes                                                                 |